-- 1996 BC Victim Advisory Committee formed (NPB/CSC) - 1997 Bill C-27 (child sex trade workers) - 1997 Bill C-45 (section 745) - 1997 Bill C-46 (private records of sex assault complainants) - 1997 BC allows victims to give oral impact statements at provincial parole hearings - 1998 Release of Victims' Rights: A Voice, Not a Veto, Standing Committee on Justice and Human Rights - 1998 Ontario Government creates the Office for Victims of Crime - 1999 Vanscoy decision confirms Ontario victims of crime legislation does not give victims any rights - 1999 Bill C-79 (Victim Impact Statements, Victim Fine Surcharge, bail, etc.) - 2000 Department of Justice Policy Centre for Victim Issues opens - 2001 Manitoba passes new Victims Bill of Rights - 2001 Victims permitted to provide oral impact statements at federal parole hearings - 2002 New crime victim compensation legislation comes into effect in BC; no longer compensates for pain and suffering - 2002 Manitoba Minister of Justice Gord Mackintosh calls for amendment to Charter to support victim's rights - 2003 BC government eliminates all Crown-based victim services - 2003 BC government repeals no-drop policy in domestic violence cases - 2003 Federal-provincial-territorial governments adopt new Basic Statement of Principles for Victims of Crime - 2003 Policy Centre for Victim Issues commissions research papers on feasibility of amendment to the Charter supporting victims' rights - 2003 Department of Justice victim conference - 2004 CAVA formed and (Canadian Association for Victim Assistance) holds its first conference - 2004 Canadian Centre for Justice Statistics releases report on Victims Services in Canada - 2005 Bill C-10 (VIS at mental health review board hearings) - 2005 Bill C-2 (expansion of protection for vulnerable witnesses) - 2005 Creation of fund to assist victims in attending federal parole hearings - 2005 Creation of National Office for Victims of Crime (CSC/NPB)
+- 1996 Reform Party motion in House of Commons for creation of a National Victims' Bill of Rights; - 1996 BC Victim Advisory Committee formed (PBC/CSC) - 1997 Bill C-27 (child sex trade workers) - 1997 Bill C-45 (section 745) - 1997 Bill C-46 (private records of sex assault complainants) - 1997 BC allows victims to give oral impact statements at provincial parole hearings - 1998 Release of Victims' Rights: A Voice, Not a Veto, Standing Committee on Justice and Human Rights - 1998 Ontario Government creates the Office for Victims of Crime - 1999 Vanscoy decision confirms Ontario victims of crime legislation does not give victims any rights - 1999 Bill C-79 (Victim Impact Statements, Victim Fine Surcharge, bail, etc.) - 2000 Department of Justice Policy Centre for Victim Issues opens - 2001 Manitoba passes new Victims Bill of Rights - 2001 Victims permitted to provide oral impact statements at federal parole hearings - 2002 New crime victim compensation legislation comes into effect in BC; no longer compensates for pain and suffering - 2002 Manitoba Minister of Justice Gord Mackintosh calls for amendment to Charter to support victim's rights - 2003 BC government eliminates all Crown-based victim services - 2003 BC government repeals no-drop policy in domestic violence cases - 2003 Federal-provincial-territorial governments adopt new Basic Statement of Principles for Victims of Crime - 2003 Policy Centre for Victim Issues commissions research papers on feasibility of amendment to the Charter supporting victims' rights - 2003 Department of Justice victim conference - 2004 CAVA formed and (Canadian Association for Victim Assistance) holds its first conference - 2004 Canadian Centre for Justice Statistics releases report on Victims Services in Canada - 2005 Bill C-10 (VIS at mental health review board hearings) - 2005 Bill C-2 (expansion of protection for vulnerable witnesses) - 2005 Creation of fund to assist victims and their support persons in attending federal parole hearings - 2005 Creation of National Office for Victims of Crime (CSC/PBC) - 2007 Creation of fund for Emergency Financial Assistance for Canadians Victimized Abroad - 2007 Creation of the Office of the Federal Ombudsman for Victims of Crime - 2007 Creation of the Federal Victims Strategy, renewed permanently in 2011.
+The objective of the Strategy, which is led by the Department of Justice Canada, is to give victims a more effective voice in the criminal justice system. - 2010 Ongoing funding provided across Canada for communities to operate Child Advocacy Centres, which provide a coordinated approach to addressing the needs of child and youth victims and/or witnesses in the criminal justice system.
+CACs seek to minimize system-induced trauma by providing a single, child-friendly setting for young victims or witnesses and their families to seek services.